data-dot-all/dataall/pages/code.md

 **Environment extensions**

 For some modules, the environment stack includes base resources that are used for all users in the environment account.
-Taking the example of the `mltudio` module, we see that in `cdk/mlstudio_stack.py` we define a class that uses the base class `EnvironmentStackExtension`.
-This class requires the definition of a function called `extent`, that "extends" the resources created by the environment stack with the module particular resources.
+Taking the example of the `mlstudio` module, we see that in `cdk/mlstudio_stack.py` we define a class that uses the base class `EnvironmentStackExtension`.
+This class requires the definition of a function called `extent`, that "extends" the resources created by the environment stack with the module-specific resources.
 In this case we add the SageMaker domain to the environment stack.

 ```